procszoo/procszoo/README.md

 ## Getting Your Feet Wet with the *procszoo* module
 ---------------------------------------------------

-First, make sure that the *procszoo* module path in the *sys.path*.
-You can add the path as follows

-    import sys
-    sys.path.append(path_to_procszoo)

-then if you want to enable each namespaces that your kernel supports
+If you want to enable each namespaces that your kernel supports

     from procszoo.c_functions import *